 Long-Term Cash Incentive Compensation.
-Long-term incentive compensation is delivered through the C-LTIP as described below.
+The Compensation Committee has adopted three-year cash incentive programs including the Named Executive Officers as participants in each of December 2007 and 2008 (each new three-year measurement period is considered a separate and distinct Cash Long-Term Incentive Plan ("C-LTIP") for purposes of performance measures and payouts).
+The C-LTIP will provide long-term incentive compensation as described below.
 Management and the Compensation Committee believe that the combination of performance measures in the C-LTIP places an emphasis on motivating profitable growth and on the level of profitability from the use of Company assets.
-Additional detail on targeted performance levels can be found following the "Grants of Plan Based Awards" table.
+Additional detail on targeted performance levels can be found in the "Grants of Plan Based Awards" section.

-Cash-Based LTIP - In December 2006, the Compensation Committee adopted a three-year cash incentive program covering January 1, 2007 through December 31, 2009 ("C-LTIP").
+Cash-Based LTIP - In December 2007, the Compensation Committee adopted a three-year C-LTIP program for January 1, 2008 through December 31, 2010.
 The C-LTIP is comprised of two parts:

-C-LTIP Components Weightin
+C-LTIP Components Weighting

-g

 ROCE Portion 60%

 Growth Portion 40%